usdevs/usc-website-hackathon-frontend/README.md

 ## Running it locally

+We have an instance of the backend running at https://167.71.198.73/ for dev purposes.
+It's simpler to use that in conjunction with the frontend running locally.

 Run the following in separate terminals

 1. `cd <frontend repo> && npm run dev`

+If you wish to run the backend locally and not use the shared development instance on DigitalOcean, run:
 2. `cd <backend repo> && npm run dev`
 3. `cd <backend repo> && docker-compose up`

-### Telegram login token
+### Telegram login token (you only need this to create or update a booking)

+#### First method
+1. Go to https://nusc.club/admin, login to Telegram.
+2. Open DevTools --> Console
+3. Click on "Get it"
+4. The JWT will be printed in the console (unsafe yea, once we have a proper admin page we can do something better).
-1. EITHER go to https://usdevs.github.io/uscwebsite-hackathon-backend/, login, copy the token and paste it into `const NEXT_PUBLIC_BACKEND_JWT_DEV =` on line 8 in `components/Auth.tsx`.
-Copy your userId from the "Users" table in the DB to NEXT_PUBLIC_BACKEND_TELEGRAM_USER_ID on line 7.
+5. Copy the token and paste it into `const NEXT_PUBLIC_BACKEND_JWT_DEV =` on line 9 in `components/Auth.tsx`.
+Copy your userId from the "Users" table in the DB to NEXT_PUBLIC_BACKEND_TELEGRAM_USER_ID on line 8.

-2. OR Tried to Dockerise this, view `docker` branch
+#### Second method  (Linux and MacOS only)
-3. OR Linux set-up to set up nginx as a proxy (should be roughly similar for Mac, not sure about Windows)
+3. Set-up to set up nginx as a proxy (should be roughly similar for Mac, not sure about Windows)
 4. Install `mkcert` from https://github.com/FiloSottile/mkcert and generate certs for a domain.
 I am using `frontend.local.dev`. (run the commands in `certgen.sh` in the nginx folder)
 5. In your hosts file, add `127.0.0.1 frontend.local.dev`
 6. Copy the `app.conf` in the nginx folder over to `/etc/nginx/conf.d` or to a path that you have included in your `nginx.conf` (see the sample `nginx.conf`'s line 17 to see how you can include the `conf.d` directory on a Mac machine - Linux should have this by default)